saint-angels/saint-angels.github.io/_essays/running_log.md

 The first option would bore me to death, fast.

 Got a job offer.
 I got used to a problem of searching for a job.
-Now I'd have to start solving prolems that require money.
+Now I'd have to start solving problems that require money.
-Anxious thoughts of these unfamilliar problems come rushing in.
+Anxious thoughts of these unfamiliar problems come rushing in.
 Progress should feel nice shouldn't it?

 V.'s birthday, Georgian restaurant, no red wine available.